-- ε Electronic copy must be RECEIVED by the same deadline as documented for the written reports. - Electronic report files must be named: "2009DBF\[university]\[team name].PDF" - Electronic report must be a single file with all figures/drawings included in the proper report sequence in PDF format.
+- ¿ Electronic copy must be RECEIVED by the same deadline as listed above for the written reports. - Electronic report files must be named: "2010DBF[university][team name].PDF" - Electronic report must be a single file with all figures/drawings included in the proper report sequence in PDF format.

-(Free PDF file conversion programs are available on the Internet, such as www.pdf995.com.) - ε Electronic reports should have all figures compressed to print resolution to minimize file size. - Electronic reports must be less than 20 MB in size (including encoding for e-mail transmission) and e-mailed to: designbuildfly@gmail.com Submission E-mail must have the subject line: "2009 DBF Report PDF Submission".
-Reports e-mailed without the required subject line will not be logged as submitted.
+(Free PDF file conversion programs are available on the Internet, such as www.pdf995.com.) - ε Electronic reports should have all figures compressed to print resolution to minimize file size. - ε Electronic reports must be less than 20 MB in size (including encoding for e-mail transmission) and e-mailed to: designbuildfly@gmail.com.